Skip to content

 Configuring a Docker-Type Agent

-1. Ensure the agent version is 4.0.0 or higher.
+1. Make sure you are using agent version 4.0.0 or higher.

 Example: